EstelleGvl/unknownhands/pages/USER_GUIDE.md

 **Features:**
 - See which institutions had multilingual production
 - Count of unique languages per institution
-- **Display:** Institution name, location, languages used, SU count
+- **Display:** Institution name, location, languages used, Scribal Unit count
 - **Sort:** By name or language diversity score

 **Use this to:**